 Open Build DEM dialog from the Workflow menu and use the following parameters:

-In practice you only need to select the Dense Cloud as a source for the reconstruction, specify the coordinate system for the DEM referencing and choose the Interpolation method.
+In practice, you only need to select the Point Cloud as a source for the reconstruction, specify the coordinate system for the DEM referencing and choose the Interpolation method.

-Extrapolated option would allow to get the surface without any gaps being extrapolated to the bound box sides, while default option (Interpolation - enabled) would leave the valid elevation values only for areas that are seen from at least one aligned camera.
+An extrapolated option would allow getting the surface without any gaps being extrapolated to the bound box sides, while the default option (Interpolation - enabled) would leave the valid elevation values only for areas that are seen from at least one aligned camera.

 After processing is finished, open Ortho view mode to display the reconstructed DEM surface by double-clicking on the DEM instance in the chunk's contents on the Workspace pane: